-How to Migrate PostgreSQL Databases
+How to Migrate PostgreSQL Databases to DigitalOcean using Continuous Migration

 PostgreSQL is an open source, object-relational database built for extensibility, data integrity, and speed.
 Its concurrency support makes it fully ACID-compliant, and it supports dynamic loading and catalog-driven operations to let users customize its data types, functions, and more.

-You can migrate existing on-premise or cloud hosted PostgreSQL databases to clusters in your DigitalOcean account.
-Migrating a database establishes a connection with an existing database and replicates its contents to the new database cluster.
-If the existing database is continuously being written to, the migration process will continue until there is no more data to replicate or you manually stop the migration.
+• Continuous migration establishes a connection with an existing database and replicates its contents to the new database cluster using logical replication, including any changes being written to the database during the migration, until there is no more data to replicate or you manually stop the replication.

 How to Verify Whether You Have superuser Permissions